 At Fred’s, blueberry season is in full swing now, with plentiful Walcott blueberries and a few Bluecrop berries appearing as well.
 Want to pick your own?
 You’ll get a large can with a string to tie around your waist, and then basically the fields are yours.
 (The current rate for pick-your-own blueberries is $1.50 per pound.)

 If you can handle the heat and humidity (which is a stretch for us tender Southern California folk), blueberries are surprisingly fun and easy to pick.
-They’re generally right there at eye/hand level, and even the littlest kids can easily grab a handful.
-They tend to ripen in clusters, so sometimes it’s hard to pick just one.
-And it’s almost always hard to refrain from eating them.
+They grow generally at around eye/hand level, so even the littlest kids can easily grab a handful.
+They tend to ripen in clusters, which makes it hard to pick just one.
+And of course, it’s almost always hard to refrain from eating them.